 - Island rates are only payable by new students from the Channel Islands and Isle of Man and applying to study Medicine or Graduate Entry Medicine (for which higher rates apply to the clinical years of both courses).
 For all other programmes, Islands students are charged at the Home/EU rate.

 When searching for fees for up to and including the 2018/19 academic year, separate figures are displayed for university tuition fees and for college fees: the total payable is the sum of these two figures.
-When searching for fees for the academic year 2019/20 these are displayed as a single course fee figure.
+When searching for fees for the academic year 2019/20 and onwards these are displayed as a single course fee figure.

 |BMBCH||For Overseas students the six year version of this course charges three years of fees at the pre-clinical rate and three years at the clinical rate.
 The graduate-entry version charges one year at the pre-clinical rate and three years at the clinical rate.
 For Islands students fees are aligned with the Home/EU rate for pre-clinical years but are significantly higher for the clinical years.|